yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 `Fire Emblem: Three Houses` no longer echoes voices!
 [ogniK](https://github.com/ogniK5377) is responsible for this fix, which properly [implemented I3dl2Reverb.](https://github.com/yuzu-emu/yuzu/pull/5909)

-If you paused emulation and resumed it some time later, you would experience severe stuttering until the audio catched up to the rendering.
+If you paused emulation and resumed it some time later, you would experience severe stuttering until the audio caught up to the rendering.
-[german77](https://github.com/german77) solved this pleasant experience by [preventing overscheduling audio events,](https://github.com/yuzu-emu/yuzu/pull/5868) allowing for a seamless experience after resuming emulation.
+[german77](https://github.com/german77) resolved this unpleasant experience by [preventing overscheduling audio events,](https://github.com/yuzu-emu/yuzu/pull/5868) allowing for a seamless experience after resuming emulation.

 ## Future projects

 Project Kraken is underway.
 Project Gaia started.
-Project Hades, the shader decompiler rewrite is progressing steadily, if it continues like this, it will be released before Memory Reaper.
-As you’ve seen in this article, bunnei continues to suffer with Kernel changes.
+Project Hades, the shader decompiler rewrite, is progressing steadily.
+If it continues like this, it will be released before Memory Reaper.
+As you’ve seen in this article, bunnei continues to suffer through implementing Kernel changes.

 That’s all folks!
 As always, thank you for reading until the end, and see you next time!